parca-dev/docs/docs/exposing-parca-write.md

 ## Parca Agent

-At the end, configure the Parca Agent to send data to the Reverse Proxy:
+At the end, configure the Parca Agent to send data to the Ingress Controller:

 ```sh
       containers: